Xacalet/Minesweeper/README.md

   <i>The board contains the following elements: A timer, activated when the first cell is uncovered, and paused when the game is on background; The New Game button; A counter of mines left to flag (it can be less than zero if there are more flags than mines) </i>
 </p>

  - An uncovered cell will display the number of neighbor cells that contain a mine, ranging from 1 to 8.
-A neighbor is any of the 8 cells sorrounding the target cell.
+A neighbor is any of the 8 cells surrounding the target cell.
 If a cell with no close mine is revealed, it won't show any number, and the game will recursively uncover its neighbors until reaching cells with close mines or the edges of the board.
 <p align="center">
   <img width="91" alt="Captura de pantalla 2021-07-31 a las 8 46 01" src="https://user-images.githubusercontent.com/7533710/127731669-52385f72-90e8-4212-b4bb-b8710360f4ed.png">
   <br>